kw7oe/kw7oe.github.io/content/posts/support-tests-rerun-in-exunit-run.md

 Since, `ExUnit.rerun/1` is about adding those test modules aagin so that it would be rerun.

-So, let's take a look at the `ExUnit.Server` module next.
+Let's take a look at the `ExUnit.Server` module next.

 ### `ExUnit.Server`